volkanakca/React-Native-Student-Create/README.md

 # React-Native Student Create
-Scenario student creation and authentication done.
+Enary student creation and authentication was done using React native.